MyCryptoHQ/knowledge-base-content/how-to/accessing-wallet/how-to-use-the-parity-signer-with-mycrypto.md

   - Parity Signer
 priority: 60
 date_published: '2018-04-18'
-date_modified: '2020-10-08'
+date_modified: '2020-10-20'
 ---

-## What is the Parity Signer?

 Parity Signer, available for iOS and Android, is an offline mobile app that securely generates and stores your Ethereum private keys.
 Most mobile wallets connect to the internet, but Parity Signer gives you one extra layer of security: it never connects to the internet and can be used air-gapped.

-Parity Signer has been the perfect companion with Parity Wallet, allowing users to create “watch-only” accounts on their networked computers while keeping their keys safer in the open-source mobile app.

-But now, you can also use MyCrypto to send transactions from your Parity Signer accounts without having to run your own Parity node.
+Parity Signer allows users to create “watch-only” accounts on their networked computers while keeping their keys safe in the open-source mobile app.
+You can use MyCrypto to send transactions from your Parity Signer accounts.

 ## How to get started